frc-862/NimbusScouting/README.md

 # NimbusScouting

 The Scouting App for the 2024 season, and hopefully later.

-# How to run the app in development.
+## How to run the app in development

 First, you have to make sure that your computer has node.js and npm (Pretty sure it comes with it) After, in vscode, you have to go into the project, open a powershell terminal, and type in "npm start" Then, press enter to start the app.